-One of the first functional, effective, and widely used sub-machine guns was the Thompson SMG.
+One of the first functional, effective, and widely used submachine guns was the Thompson SMG.
 It’s one of my favorites, mainly because of how controllable the gun is even when flipped to full auto.
-Seriously, despite the .45ACP diet, the gun doesn’t move an inch.
+Seriously, despite the .45ACP ammo diet, the gun doesn’t move an inch.
 Unfortunately most of that recoil absorption comes from the fact that the thing doubles as an effective anchor for the battleships, making it somewhat difficult to carry around all day on the battlefield.
-The fine folks at KRISS wanted to find a way to make a controllable SMG that uses the same .45ACP cartridge while still being lightweight enough to be useful in modern tactical situations.
-Their solution: the KRISS Super V System.
+The fine folks at KRISS wanted to find a way to make a controllable pistol-caliber carbine SMG that uses the same .45ACP cartridge while still being lightweight enough to be useful in modern tactical situations.
+Their solution — the KRISS Super V System.

 Here we see the bolt and buffer at the extreme end of its travel.
 At this point, the gun is indeed pretty balanced.
-The recoil is counteracted and the sights stay pretty much on target.
-But there’s a problem — you can never completely cheat Newton out of his equal but opposite reaction.
+The felt recoil is counteracted and the sights stay pretty much on target.
+But there’s a problem — you can never completely cheat Newton out of his equal-but-opposite reaction.
 We’ll get to that in a second, though.

 Speaking of reloading, the gun uses standard GLOCK magazines.
 I always appreciate when a manufacturer uses magazines from other popular firearms in their new contraptions — especially the less widely produced ones — as it makes the job of finding spare magazines much, much easier.
 It also allows you to only carry one type of magazine for both your long gun and your handgun if you run a GLOCK 21.

 Moving on to the fire controls, they’re . . . different.
 With most SMGs, the safety on the gun does double duty as the fire-control selector.
 On the MP5, for example, the same lever takes the gun off “Safe” and sets it to whatever flavor of happiness you desire for that moment.